Automotive battery: Amp hours (Ah)

 Ampere hours (Ah or A·h) is a unit related to the energy storage capacity of the battery.
 This rating is required by law in Europe.

-The ampere hour rating is generally defined as the product of (the current a battery can provide for 20 hours at a constant rate, at 80 °F (26.6 °C), while the voltage drops to a cut-off of 10.5 volts) times 20 hours.
+The ampere hour rating represents the total current delivered over a period of 20 hours before voltage drops below 10.5 volts while operating at a temperature of 80 °F (26.6 °C).

 In theory, at 80 °F, a 100 Ah battery should be able to continuously provide 5 amps for 20 hours while maintaining a voltage of at least 10.5 volts.
 The relationship between the Ah capacity and the discharge rate is not linear; as the discharge rate is increased, the capacity decreases.
 A battery with a 100 Ah rating generally will not be able to maintain a voltage above 10.5 volts for 10 hours while being discharged at constant rate of 10 amps.
 Capacity also decreases with temperature.